jian-shu-lab/GenVinci/README.md

 Contact
 -----------------------
-We are happy about any feedback!
+We enthusiastically welcome any feedback!
 If you have any questions, please feel free to contact Xingjian Chen (xchen57@mgh.harvard.edu).
 Find more research in SHU LAB (https://www.jianshulab.org/).